ItzTenDev/CLI-Fortress/README.md

 After this, you have to keep in mind that the keyword "clif" is only available for the **users**, not the developpers.
 Let's say you have downloaded CLIF from the Github Releases.
 Now you'd have access to the CLI that is installed as a literal tool you can edit as a user.
+MAKE SURE YOU ARE IN THE ROOT DIRECTORY, not outside, not inside a sub directory.
+Only in the root one you've cloned from your fork.

+#### **If you are not coding on VS Code, do this:**
-To code thing as a developper, you need to go to the root directory of the fork you've made and run `.\clif/bat` if you're in PowerShell, `clif.bat` if you're on CMD.
+To code thing as a developper, you need to go to the root directory of the fork you've made and run `.\src\essentials\clif.bat` if you're in PowerShell, `src/essentials/clif.bat` if you're on CMD.
 Theses will set up the environement variables that will make your life so much easier when you code.
 Because it will:
 - Set `src/packages` as a library, so you can access its packages and modules from ANYWHERE without having to type an entire path to get those.
 - Set `.pycache` as a `__pycache__` "collector", making it easier for you to read your file tree.

-Of course, `clif.py` already does that first point, however, somtimes Windows just hate you, so it doesn't work.
-This ensure a sort of...
-Double check, if Windows do not do it, python will.
-If python doesn't, MAYBE Windows will.

-Anyway, after this you can simply make PRs and yeah that's it.
-What you should keep in mind is that `clif` does NOT execute the developper CLI, it executes (if installed) the user CLI.
-Even thought there is an exception : If you are coding on VS Code.
-Thanks to the .vscode directory, all theses variables stuff will be done in the editor itself.
-Therefore you will be able to run it through :
+#### **If you are on VS Code:**
+You can, if everything works well, just run the CLI using:
 ```shell
 python -m clif
 ```

-If everything works correctly.
+Anyway, after this you can simply make PRs and yeah that's it.
+What you should keep in mind is that `clif` does NOT execute the developper CLI, it executes (if installed) the user CLI.

 # Dependencies